 - Hotel Avenida (Pontevedra)

 *Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal or higher value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.

 Breakfast is included (usually buffet breakfast/coffee and toast/bread/croissant).
-When no restaurant location is available en route, lunches and snacks should either be bought from local shops, or packed lunches can be pre-ordered from your hotel the night before.
-Dinner is available at the restaurant of your accommodation or the towns where you overnight.
+When no restaurant location is available en route, lunches and snacks should either be bought from local shops or packed lunches can be pre-ordered from your hotel the night before.
+Dinner is available at the restaurant of your accommodation or in the towns where you overnight.

 Difficulty & terrain